testofthings/toolsaf/documentation/CreatingSecurityStatements.md

 The precense or absence of `.venv` directory depends on your Python tooling, Toolsaf does not expect it.

-## Minimal security statement sample
+## Minimal Security Statement Sample

 A minimal security statement by Python DSL can be structured as follows: